 Private Education Loans

 Private education loans are another option to help students pay for costs not covered by other aid they've received.
-These are nonfederal loans by a lender, such as a bank, credit union, or state agency, and have terms and conditions set by the lender.
+These are nonfederal loans made by lenders, such as banks, credit unions, or state agencies, with terms and conditions set by the lender.

 Private loans often have stricter eligibility requirements and can differ by lender and loan type.
-Lenders usually require a good credit score and may require a co-signer.
+Lenders often require a good credit score and may require a co-signer.

 Like federal student loans, private loans must be paid back.
 Repayment is made directly to the lender.
 Each lender offers their own repayment options.